Kitware/QtTesting/ReadMe.rst

 A new player, symmetrically, should at least reimplement the playEvent(QObject* object, const QString& command, const QString& arguments, int eventType, bool& error) method

-First it should handle the pqEventTypes::EVENT, converting provided command and arguments into qt instructions, returning true for event that it can handle.
+First it should handle the pqEventTypes::ACTION_EVENT, converting provided command and arguments into qt instructions, returning true for event that it can handle.
 Then, if the the translator can record check command, it should hendle the pqEventTypes::CHECK_EVENT, checking the current value of qt object using provided command and arguments, positionning error to false when a value differ, but returning true for all handled check event, even failed one.
 Property to check are handled by pqBasicWidgetEventPlayer